Mozahidul01/Mozahidul01/README.md

 I love to read books and try new recipes.

-- 🔭 I’m currently trying to make a reusable small business management tool.
+- 🔭 I’m currently working on FinTech application.
 - 🌱 I’m currently learning many things, and I believe that every day is a learning opportunity.
 - 👯 I’m currently open for work and employment opportunities (remote and relocation)
 - 💬 Ask me about JavaScript React.js, Next Js and tailwind CSS.